akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 This is where the activation function becomes very important.
 What the activation function does is introduce some kind of nonlinearity to the output.
-There are actually many different kinds of activation functions, but the most common being ReLu.
+There are many different kinds of activation functions, but the most common being ReLu.
 ReLu is often favored over other activation functions because of its simplicity, while still being very powerfull.